GIFTS AND INHERITANCES

 Reporting Gifts to the IRS

-Now, what happens if you give money or property to another in excess of the applicable limits given above?
-You must file form 709 to report the taxable gifts.
+What happens if a taxpayer gives money or other property to another person that totals in excess of the applicable limits given above?
+The taxpayer must file Form 709 to report the taxable gifts.
+A copy of the 2024 form 709 is displayed below.

 INHERITANCES

 As with gifts, the beneficiary of an inheritance almost always has NO TAX to pay upon receipt of the inheritance.
-There may be tax due, however, upon the sales or disposition of the property after its receipt.
-All income earned after inheritance and relating to the property is, of course, taxable.
+There may be tax due, however, upon the sales or disposition of the inherited property (such as a home or rental property, stocks, CDs, etc) after its receipt.
+All income earned after the receipt of inheritanted property is, of course, taxable to the beneficiary.

 The basis for property inherited is its fair market value (FMV), either on the decedent's date of death, or six-months later on the alternate valuation date (if the Executor made that election).